This list was originally published in 2022. It has been updated to include Scream VI.

 The lone single killer on the list, you’d think Roman would stand out just by virtue of pulling the whole thing off solo.
 But Roman has a lot working against him, most damningly that he’s Ghostface in Scream 3, the worst movie in the series.
 Even if Roman did have the advantage of slicing and dicing in a better film, however, he’d have a hard time overcoming the fact that he’s got no meaningful connection to any of the characters and isn’t all that likable.
 He’s a cutthroat director who literally cuts throats.
 Okay, and?

-But wait, he does have a connection to Sidney: It turns out he’s her secret half-brother, the kind of eye-rolling franchise twist that the 2022 Scream skewers.
-In a deeply irritating retcon, Roman reveals that he’s actually the person responsible for the events of the original trilogy, filming secret footage of Maureen Prescott and Mr. Loomis and nudging Billy into a killing rampage.
+But wait, he does have a connection to Sidney: It turns out he’s her secret half-brother, the kind of eye-rolling franchise twist that the 2022 Scream skewers and Scream VI semi-embraces.
+In a deeply irritating retcon, Roman reveals he’s actually the person responsible for the events of the original trilogy, filming secret footage of Maureen Prescott and Mr. Loomis and nudging Billy into a killing rampage.
 Sorry, Roman, that’s showing up late and taking all the credit for the group project — you do not get a pass.

 Mickey Altieri (Timothy Olyphant) — Scream 2 (1997)